flammy/fsapi/FSAPI.md

 ### netRemote.play.info.duration
 Method:

-Returns the duration for the track
+Returns the duration for the track in milliseconds

 ```